 Sow your seed in the morning and do not be idle with your hands in the evening, for you do not know whether morning or evening planting will succeed, whether this or that, or whether both alike will be good.

-I never had a plan B. I figured that, if I put in the work and did what I had to do, plan A would work out just fine.
-So I got the grades I needed, took my entrance exams and applied to my dream school.
-Many people told me that I should bear the expense of applying to some safety schools just in case my dream did not work out.
-I thought that taking those steps would show a lack of faith in my abilities to get accepted where I wanted to go.
-The next several months were a period of confident expectation as I waited for my acceptance letter.
-When I found out that I had been wait-listed, the world seemed to stop.
-There was no time to apply to other schools for fall acceptance, and I was at the mercy of chance.
-Ultimately, that decision postponed my education an entire year.
+She never had a plan B. She figured that, if she put in the work and did what she had to do, plan A would work out just fine.
+So, she got the grades she needed, took her entrance exams, and applied to her dream school.
+Many people told her that she should bear the expense of applying to some safety schools just in case her dream did not work out.
+She, on the other hand, thought that taking those steps would show a lack of faith in her abilities to get accepted where she wanted to go.
+The next several months were a period of confident expectation as she waited for her acceptance letter.
+When she found out that she had been wait-listed, the world seemed to stop.
+There was no time to apply to other schools for fall acceptance, and she was at the mercy of chance.
+Ultimately, that decision postponed her education an entire year.